 - Requesting an appointment with a healthcare provider;

-- Sending an appointment or other reminder to another User;
+- Sending an appointment or other reminder to another user;

-Service Emails and other Communications: Our Services allow Users to communicate with others through our push communications, in-product instant messaging (intra-system) services, Service-branded emails, and other electronic communication channels.
-Communications that are sent by or on behalf of a User are indicated as being “From” that User.
+Our Services allow us to communicate with users through our push communications and Service-branded emails; and users to communicate with other users via in-product instant messaging (intra-system) services, and other electronic communication channels.
+Communications that are sent by or on behalf of a user are indicated as being “From” that user.
 Communications that are sent by us are indicated as being from us.
-Either type of communication may be “real time” communications or communications triggered automatically upon the occurrence of certain events or dates – such as an appointment reminder, an event escalation, and the like.
+Either type of communications may be “real time” communications or communications triggered automatically upon the occurrence of certain events or dates – such as an appointment reminder, an event escalation, and the like.

 Sharing of Information

-We will not share personal information you submit except under the following circumstances:
+We will not share Personal Information you submit except under the following circumstances:

-- When you are otherwise notified at the time we collect such information or we otherwise have your express consent;
+- When you are otherwise notified at the time we collect such information, or we otherwise have your express consent;

-- To protect ourselves, you and third-parties.
+- Protect ourselves, you and third-parties.

 The security of our Services and the information they store, process and transmit is a top priority.
 To prevent unauthorized access, maintain data accuracy, and ensure the appropriate use of the information we collect, we deploy a wide range of technical, physical and administrative safeguards, including: Secure Socket Layer (SSL) encryption, firewalls, system alerts and other information system security technologies; housing health data in secure facilities that restrict physical and network access; and regular evaluation and enhancement of our information technology systems, facilities, and information collection, storage and processing practices.
-We are required to apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information (as such term is defined by HIPAA) residing on and processed by our Services.
+We are required to apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information residing on and processed by our Services.
 It is important to remember, however, that no system can guarantee 100% security at all times.
 Accordingly, we cannot guarantee the security of information stored on or transmitted to or from our Services.

 - Use a strong password using a combination of letters and numbers that are not easily guessed.
 Do not share your password with others.

 - Avoid using a public wireless network, if possible.
-If you do use a public network, use the most restrictive wireless network settings on your Device.
+If you do use a public network, use the most restrictive wireless network settings on your device.

 Children under 13